Anne Liu Kellor

 Work with me

-Since 2020, I have offered an annual, online yearlong creative nonfiction manuscript program for a small cohort of women and nonbinary writers (sorry, no cisgender males).
+Since 2020, I have offered an annual, online yearlong creative nonfiction manuscript program for a small cohort of women and nonbinary writers (sorry, no cisgender males, to foster more vulnerable sharing).
 The focus is on creating a strong community to support each other through the long, transformative process of committing to writing a book.
-Participants set and share goals; explore individual strengths and challenges; discuss the writing process and craft; learn about book structures and publication; meet every two weeks or more as a group online, receive coaching calls every two months, and receive a full manuscript evaluation/developmental edit on up to 80,000 words.
-This takes place mostly via Slack and Zoom, with a culminating summer meet-up in Seattle for those who can make it.
-Students come from all ages and places, with one half of the spots reserved for women of color.
-Together, we form an intimate community of mutual support that continues long after the year is over.
-Information about how to apply for the 2027-2028 cohort will be available in early 2027.
+Participants set and share goals; explore individual strengths and challenges; discuss the writing process and craft; learn about book structures and publication; meet every two weeks or more as a group online, receive coaching calls every two months, and receive a full manuscript evaluation/developmental edit.
+Information about how to apply for the 2027-2028 cohort will be available by June of 2027.

 As a facilitator, creativity coach, and developmental editor, I love working with writers from diverse backgrounds and experience levels, whether in group settings or one-on-one.
 I offer scholarships or sliding scales when possible.